weaveworks/scope/site/installing.md

     sudo chmod a+x /usr/local/bin/scope
     sudo scope launch

-This script will download and run a recent Scope image from the Docker Hub.
+This script downloads and runs a recent Scope image from the Docker Hub.
 Scope needs to be installed onto every machine that you want to monitor.
 Once launched, Scope doesn’t require any other configuration and it also doesn’t depend on Weave Net.

 After it’s been launched, open your browser to `http://localhost:4040`.